 I’m torn because I laugh at that stuff sometimes.
 And I’ve written it myself.
 But lately, it just seems like it’s become more and more common.
 And the more common it becomes – that we laugh at a general pattern of clothing or hair styling or speech patterns – the more I flashback to 7th grade summer daycare and the cruel SK8TER BOI who made fun of my acne, my hair, my clothes, and propensity for reading The Babysitter’s Club books.
 That side of me would really like it if the grown-up Zoot would quit laughing at the expense of others.

-And on a far less extreme scale…we just tend to go for mocking humor more often than not lately.
+We just tend to go for mocking humor more often than not lately.
 And again – I’m human – I do it too and I laugh when others do it.
 But lately the 7th-Grade-Zoot is becoming more and more sensitive.
 Maybe because it’s becoming so common, maybe because sometimes I’m in the group being mocked.

 Over the last few months I’ve gotten stupidly defensive about stupidly innocent things said on the internet.
 Mainly twitter…but also the periodic Facebook status has upset me and made me possibly respond with possible hurt feelings kinda like a pouting 8-year old when her big brother makes fun of her Beiber posters.

 “SHUT UP!
 AT LEAST I’M NOT UGLY LIKE YOUR FACE!”

 It’s just that it seems more and more common lately to use the platforms to openly declare your hatred for things.
 And it seems like every day someone is proclaiming that they don’t like something that I just happen to do/say/wear and I suddenly find myself wondering…”Am I the most annoying person in the world?”